meilisearch/meilisearch-js/README.md

 ## ⚙️ Development Workflow and Contributing

-Any new contribution is more than welcome in this project!
+Any new contribution is more than welcome to this project!

 If you want to know more about the development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!